 The IIA asks you to wait 48 hours after receiving your authorization to test email to schedule your Pearson VUE appointment.
 However, once that 48-hour period closes, you will have 180 days to schedule and sit for your exam part.

 Hopefully, you heed my advice and purchase a CIA review course well ahead of your exam date.
 If you do, you’ll be able to get enough study time in before your exam date without feeling much pressure.

-To ensure that you’re fully prepared, you’ll want to clock a specific number of CIA exam study hours.
-If you’re already fairly familiar with the exam content, then you can put in a minimum number of study hours.
+To ensure you’re fully prepared, you’ll want to clock a specific number of CIA exam study hours.
+If you’re already fairly familiar with the exam content, you can put in a minimum number of study hours.
 But if you need to go back to the basics, you should shoot for a safe number of study hours.

 |Exam Part||Minimum # of Study Hours||Safe # of Study Hours|

 You’ll have greater success with the CIA exam if you study efficiently and effectively.
 Therefore, you should adhere to your study schedule and use your CIA review course to identify and focus on your weak areas.
 Furthermore, you should answer lots of practice questions and take practice exams during your review.
 By sticking to these and other CIA exam preparation tips, you increase your chances of passing the exam on the first try.